devstream-io/devstream/CONTRIBUTING.md

-# Contributing to OpenStream
+# Contributing to DevStream

 Thanks for contributing, and thanks for reading this doc before doing it!

-This is a set of guidelines for contributing to OpenStream.
+This is a set of guidelines for contributing to DevStream.
 These are only guidelines, not rules.
 So, use your best judgment, and feel free to propose changes to this document.

 ## How Can I Contribute?